How do you publish a short story?

 An elevator pitch is pretty much what it sounds like: A one- to two-sentence summary of your story (what you could get out in the time it takes to ride an elevator).
 You’ll also hear it called a premise, a summary, or a logline.

 IMPORTANT: Not every publication will want this.
 In fact, most don’t.
 If they don’t specifically say they want a premise, short summary, elevator pitch, etc. in the guidelines, do not send them one.

 I do recommend you prepare one at this stage, though.
-It’ll be easier later on when you’ve forgotten the exact point of your story and you need to have one.
-It’s also less stressful to have one prepared before submittal.
+It’ll be easier later on when you’ve forgotten the exact point of your story and you need to have a pitch.

 Cover letters are not nearly as daunting as they seem.
-They're really just a few sentences introducing yourself and your story.
+They're not a query letter (a letter you write to agents and publishing houses to pitch books).
+A cover letter is just a few sentences introducing yourself and your story.